LuciferBahamut/102architect/README.md

 Beware of -42 for Epitech students !

-[GROUP] Made with Guerlain Blanchard
+[Group] Made with Guerlain Blanchard